opennvm/nvmkv-java/README.md

 $ mvn
 ```

 To build everything.
-For now, the build outputs are:
+The build outputs will be placed in
+`dist/target/fiokv-java-dist-<version>-bin/`:

-* `api/target/libfio_kv_helper-<version>.so`, the C shared library
+* `libfio_kv_helper-<version>.so`, the C shared library
-* `api/target/fiokv-java-api-<version>.jar`, the Java binding
+* `fiokv-java-api-<version>.jar`, the Java binding

-The JNA depedency is also copied into the `target` folder if you need it:
+If you use these outputs in a non-Maven project, don't forget to grab the

-* `api/target/jna-3.4.0.jar`, the JNA library
+appropriate version of the JNA library JAR (check the dependency version in
+`api/pom.xml`) and place it in your classpath.

 Usage